firesim/firesim/docs/Advanced-Usage/FireAxe-Partitioning-onto-Multiple-FPGAs/FireAxe-Overview.rst

 Partition Modes
 ==================
-FireSim uses host-decoupling to control the advancement of the simulator, and this causes weird things to happen when the design is partitioned across multiple FPGAs.
 FireAxe provides users with three options (modes) to perform partitioning : exact-mode, fast-mode and the NoC-partition-mode.
 These options are passed on to the compiler which will generate the correct circuitry to deal with the odd things that happen on the partition interface.